alitari/mockgo-server/README.md

 ## install

-Kubernetes is the first class citizian for *mockgo-server*.
+Kubernetes is the first class environment for *mockgo-server*.
 So, if you have kubernetes cluster available, you can start right away with [helm](https://helm.sh/) charts:

 ```bash
 helm repo add mockgo-server https://alitari.github.io/mockgo-server/